pedrosousah90-dev/Village-in-the-Shade-English-Patch/README.md

 <img width="1919" height="1079" alt="image" src="https://github.com/user-attachments/assets/2505cc5f-714a-463e-88af-e143e36c4c43" />

-## Verify / Restore

-The package includes:

-- `Verify Translation.cmd` — checks whether the installed files are clean, correctly translated, or modified/damaged.
-- `Restore Original Translation.cmd` — restores the original v1.10 files captured during installation.

-Close the game before installing, verifying, or restoring the translation.
+## Safety & Integrity

+- This package is **translation-only**.
+It does not modify the game's executable or DLLs, and it adds no gameplay features, input hooks or save modifications.
+- It contains **reversible binary differences**, not game archives.
+No game file is redistributed here, and both patched archives keep their original size.
+- Your save files are not touched.
+A backup before testing is still a good idea.
+- The installer is a small unsigned Rust program, so antivirus software may flag it as an unknown publisher.
+Its full source and dependency lockfile are included in `source\patcher`, it makes no network connections, and it only reads and writes inside the game folder.
+- `VillageInTheShadePatcher.exe` SHA-256: `39df1971370bb86f89a468149b10b45eafda7c38184529bf8fdc84f43cab7954`
+- The SHA-256 of each release archive is published in its release notes.
+- The tools used to port the translation are included in `source\port-tools`.

 ## Important

-- This package is **translation-only**.
-- It does not modify the game's executable or DLLs.
-- It does not add gameplay features, input hooks, or save modifications.
 - Do not use the previous v1.09 translation files with v1.10.
 - Steam updates may overwrite the translation.
-If this happens, the patch may need to be updated.
+If that happens, the patch has to be rebuilt for the new build — restore the original files first and wait for an updated release.
-- Keep a backup of your save before testing.
-- If the game fails to start, use `Restore Original Translation.cmd` before verifying the game through Steam.
+- If the game fails to start, run `Restore Original Translation.cmd` before verifying the game files through Steam.

 ## Credits & Attribution